clEsperanto/pyclesperanto/README.md

 It relies on a familly of [OpenCL kernels] originated from [CLIJ].
 This package is developped in python and C++ wrapped using [PyBind11], and uses the C++ [CLIc] library as a processing backend.

+### Reference and examples

+An API reference and package documentation can be found [here](https://clesperanto.github.io/pyclesperanto/), and several demonstration notebook on how to use the library and major functionnality are available in the [demos folder](https://github.com/clEsperanto/pyclesperanto/tree/main/demos)

 ## __Installation__

 * Get a conda/python environment, e.g. via [__mamba-forge__](https://github.com/conda-forge/miniforge#mambaforge).